ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

     > **Note**: You can comment on code or files in the PR and have conversations with the team throughout the review process.

-1. Click Approve to approve the PR.
+1. Click **Approve** to approve the pull request.

-1. Now that the policies have been fulfilled, you can complete the PR which will merge the changes into master (the target branch).
-Click Complete to do the merge.
+1. Now that the policies have been fulfilled, you can complete the PR which will merge the changes into *master* (the target branch).
+Click **Complete** to do the merge.

-1. In the dialog, accept the defaults and click Complete merge.
+1. In the dialog, accept the defaults and click **Complete merge**

     ![Complete the merge](images/complete-merge.png)